ThuanNaN/aivn-aio2024-mlops/README.md

 In this week, we will use MLflow to track the model training and testing process.
 We will also use MLflow to version the models.

 See the [Week 6: MLflow](Week-06-MLflow/README.md) for more details.

+## 7. Monitoring

+In this week, we will use Prometheus and Grafana to monitor the performance of our application.

+See the [Week 7: Monitoring](Week-07-Monitoring/README.md) for more details.